seedstack/netflix-addon/feign.md

         weight: 20
 ---

-This component allows you to configure a java HTTP client very simply.
+This component allows you to configure a java HTTP client very simply.<!--more-->

 {{< dependency g="org.seedstack.addons.netflix" a="netflix-feign" >}}

 {{% callout info %}}